opheliagame/algoraveindia.github.io/_posts/2024-05-10-Generative-Degenerate-Mumbai-Edition.markdown

 http://www.instagram.com/aaronmylespereira

-Sourya Sen, ia a Mumbai-based audiovisual artist and creative technologist, he navigates the realms of music, visuals, and technology with a distinctive process-oriented approach.
+Sourya Sen is a Mumbai-based audiovisual artist and creative technologist who navigates the realms of music, visuals, and technology with a distinctive process-oriented approach.

-His expansive portfolio encompasses both independent and collaborative music releases, audiovisual projects, installations, performance visuals, open-source projects, and a spectrum of music and audiovisual works
+His expansive portfolio encompasses both independent and collaborative music releases, audiovisual projects, installations, performance visuals, open-source projects, and a spectrum of music and audiovisual works.
+In a pivotal 2023, he released his debut album, In the Cities, was a OneBeat Virtual fellow and performed live at Magnetic Fields Festival.

 http://www.instagram.com/ayruos